Revisiting The Millionaire Next Door

 The book also challenges the myth that millionaires are all high-powered executives or entrepreneurs.
 The authors found that many millionaires are small business owners or self-employed individuals who have built their wealth through hard work and disciplined saving and investing.

-Living Frugally is Key
+Living Frugally Is Key

 Another important point made in the book is that millionaires tend to live frugally and below their means.
 They do not spend money on expensive cars, designer clothes, or extravagant vacations.
 Rather, they focus on saving and investing their money for the long term.